 An Oregon judge has issued a ruling that effectively makes the waters of Oswego Lake open to the public, though it could be appealed.
 The decision issued Wednesday finds the city of Lake Oswego’s ordinance that blocks public access to the lake violates state law.

-Access to the lake is restricted to members of the Lake Oswego Corporation, which is primarily made up of property owners that surround the water in opulent homes.
+Access to the lake is restricted to members of the Lake Oswego Corporation, which is primarily made up of people who own properties — most of them large, pricey homes — that surround the water.
 City residents can access a seasonal swim park on Oswego Lake.
 The general public is not allowed to enter to swim, fish or boat.

 “Life changes,” Steele wrote.
 “The issue before the court here is, under current laws, regulations, and rules, has life changed enough to affect how we treat and protect the public’s interest in Oswego Lake.”

-Steele acknowledged there are limits the city can place, but the current restrictions go too far.
+Steele acknowledged that the city can set limits on access, but said the current restrictions go too far.

 “Managing the risks is reasonable in Oswego Lake,” Steele wrote.
 “Banning the public outright is unreasonable.”